List of incidents at independent amusement parks: The Raven

-An investigation following the accident showed that the safety restraints were working properly and that there were no mechanical deficiencies on the roller coaster.
+An investigation showed that the safety restraints were working properly and that there were no mechanical deficiencies on the roller coaster.
 Additionally, the victim's seatbelt was found undone when the train returned to the station.
 A subsequent 2005 lawsuit filed by the family against Holiday World and the Philadelphia Toboggan Company, the manufacturer of the coaster train, was settled out of court in 2007.
 Terms of the settlement were not disclosed.